 Or, you can save everyone the hassle by opting for a ‘no gift’ policy.

-When deciding on party favors, consider your guests' need more than what’s pretty or popular.
+When deciding on party favors, consider your guests' needs more than what’s pretty or popular.
 Consumables like scented eco-friendly candles, bath salts, cake, and chocolate are items your guests will use.

 You can also use fun experiences like a photo booth session and virtual reality experiences as unconventional party favors.
 You can also break out of the norm at your zero-waste party and not give any favors.

-As you shop for ingredients for your party meals, you'll find all kinds of products and produce wrapped in wasteful packaging.
+As you shop for ingredients for your party meals, you'll find all kinds of products and produce wrapped in wasteful plastic wrap and packaging.
 Ignore those and buy your ingredients at the supermarket bulk section or shop at the local farmers market if you want to support the local economy more.

 Perhaps the most important zero-waste party tips are cooking smaller food portions and keeping your menu as simple as possible.
 Because often, guests get so caught up in merry-making and won't eat as much as they would on a regular day - or you thought they might.